 I was the only one of the accident to walk away rather than be taken by ambulance to the hospital.
-I stayed at the hospital from about 7:00 PM until around midnight, and they concluded that among the bruising and bumps on my head, I had obtained a concussion.
+I stayed at the hospital from about 7:00 PM until around midnight.
+They concluded that among the bruising and bumps on my head, I had obtained a concussion.
 The others from the wreck are fine now as well, I believe.
 But we did discover later that the driver, as well as others in the vehicle, had indeed been drinking.

 I didn’t realize the severity of the moment until much later.
-Even after my brother and my sister showed up to the scene, where I heard my brother speaking on the phone about how he didn’t know how I was alive.
-I looked back later, and it finally registered to me that had I only been going a few miles faster, he would have struck my driver door and most likely killed me from the impact.
-I knew at that moment that the only reason that I was alive was that God was with me.
+My brother and my sister showed up to the scene.
+I heard my brother speaking on the phone about how he didn’t know how I was alive.
+Later I looked back, and it finally registered to me that had I only been going a few miles faster, he would have struck my driver door and most likely killed me from the impact.
+I knew at that moment that the only reason that I was alive was that God had saved me.
 He saved me from death when I could have easily died at such a young age, and I am grateful.
 Without His mercy, I wouldn’t be here right now.

 Amanda Oden writes from Arkansas.© 2002 - 2022, AnswersForMe.org.
 All rights reserved.
 Click here for content usage information.